Samsung Galaxy Z Fold 7: Rumors, specs, and everything we expect

 (Image credit: Nicholas Sutrich / Android Central)

 Coming alongside the aforementioned CAD renders, Android Headlines also revealed that the Z Fold 7 will be powered by Qualcomm's Snapdragon 8 Elite.
-This shouldn't be much of a surprise given that it's the same chip powering many of the best Android phones of the year, including the Galaxy S25 lineup.
+A more recent leak from Twitter leakster The Galox suggests that this will be the faster custom variant of the chipset called the Snapdragon 8 Elite for Galaxy.
+This shouldn't be much of a surprise given that it's the same chip powering the top-of-the-line Galaxy S25 lineup.
+Many of the best Android phones boast the regular Snapdragon 8 Elite processor as well.

 It provides a 45% boost in both single-core and multi-core performance, along with being about 40% more efficient than the Snapdragon 8 Gen 3.
 For reference, the ASUS ROG Phone 9 Pro achieved a single-core score of 3137 and a multi-core score of 9936 in Geekbench 6.
 Meanwhile, the Galaxy Z Fold 6 with its Snapdragon 8 Gen 3 manages a 2039 single-core score and a 6367 multi-core score.